-We currently use and expect to continue to use leverage from our Credit Facility, our SBA debentures and our 2025 Notes to make investments.
+We currently use and expect to continue to use leverage to make investments.
 As a result, we may continue to be exposed to the risks associated with leverage.
 See "Risk Factors - Risks Relating to our Business and Structure" for more information.
 We believe that our capital resources provide us with the flexibility to take advantage of market opportunities when they arise.
-Our use of leverage, as calculated under the asset coverage requirements of the 1940 Act, may generally range between 60% to 80% of our net assets.
+Our use of leverage, as calculated under the asset coverage requirements of the 1940 Act, may generally range between 60% and 80% of our net assets.
 We cannot assure investors that our leverage will remain within that range.
 The amount of leverage that we employ will depend on our assessment of the market and other factors at the time of any proposed borrowing.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for more information.